-Experimental design
+Previously published transcriptomics

-(Zhang et al. 2017; Zhang et al. 2019)(Zhang et al. 2017; Zhang et al. 2019)We used a previously described collection of B. cinerea genotypes that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally (Zhang et al. 2017; Atwell et al. 2018b; Caseys et al. 2018; Zhang et al. 2019).
-We focused analysis on the A. thaliana accession Columbia-0 (Col-0), and all plants were grown as described in a previous study, with 4-fold replication of the full randomized complete block experimental design across two independent experiments .
-The original study included wildtype Col-0 A. thaliana hosts, as well as knockouts to the salicylic acid pathway (npr1-1) and to jasmonic acid sensitivity (coi1-1).
-Leaves were harvested 5 weeks after sowing, and inoculated in a detached leaf assay with spores of each of 96 B. cinerea isolates (Zhang et al. 2017; Zhang et al. 2019).
-Whole leaves were sampled at 16 hours post inoculation, prior to visible lesion formation, and flash-frozen for RNA isolation.
+For this study, we utilized the exact previously published transcriptome data involving 1164 RNA-seq libraries available under the NCBI accession number SRP149815 (Zhang et al. 2017; Zhang et al. 2019).
+A brief recitation of the materials and methods used to generate the transcriptome data is provided below.(Zhang et al. 2017; Zhang et al. 2019) This large number of libraries measure the interaction of three A. thaliana genotypes (Col-0, coi1-1, npr1-1) with a collection of 96 B. cinerea genotypes that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally (Zhang et al. 2017; Atwell et al. 2018b; Caseys et al. 2018; Zhang et al. 2019).
+We focused the analysis for this eGWA study on the A. thaliana wild-type accession Columbia-0 (Col-0).
+The transcriptome data was generated using 4-fold replication of the full-randomized complete block experimental design across two independent experiments for all interactions.
+Leaves from Col-0 were harvested five weeks after sowing, and individually inoculated in a detached leaf assay with spores of each of 96 B. cinerea isolates (Zhang et al. 2017; Zhang et al. 2019).
+Whole leaves were sampled at 16 hours post inoculation, prior to visible lesion formation, and flash-frozen for RNA isolation while lesion area was measured at 72 hours post inoculation.
+RNASeq libraries were prepared following (Kumar et al. 2012; Zhang et al. 2017; Zhang et al. 2019).
+Reads were aligned to both the A. thaliana TAIR10.25 and the B. cinerea B05.10 ASM83294v1 cDNA reference genomes, and gene counts were pulled, summed across gene models, and normalized (Langmead et al. 2009; Li et al. 2009; Van Kan et al. 2017).

-Expression analysis

-RNASeq libraries were prepared as previously described (Kumar et al. 2012; Zhang et al. 2017; Zhang et al. 2019).
-Briefly, we prepared mRNA from leaves frozen at 16 hours post inoculation, and pooled amplified, size-selected libraries into four replicate groups of 96 barcoded libraries.
-Sequencing was completed on a single Illumina HiSeq 2500 (San Diego, CA) lane as single 50bp reads at the U.C.
-Davis Genome Center- DNA Technologies Core (Davis, CA).
-Individual libraries were then separated by adapter index from fastq files, evaluated for read quality and overrepresentation (FastQC Version 0.11.3, www.bioinformatics.babraham.ac.uk/projects/), and trimmed (fastx, http://hannonlab.cshl.edu/fastx_toolkit/commandline.html).
-Reads were aligned to the A. thaliana TAIR10.25 cDNA reference genome, followed by the B. cinerea B05.10 ASM83294v1 cDNA reference genome, and we pulled gene counts (Langmead et al. 2009; Li et al. 2009; Van Kan et al. 2017).
-We summed counts across gene models, and normalized gene counts as previously described.
-(Zhang et al. 2017; Zhang et al. 2019)

-We used as input theWe calculated linear models from the transcript data including the effects of isolate and host genotype.
-We z-scaled all transcript profiles prior to GWA.

-Genome wide association
+Genome wide association of gene expression profiles

-(Atwell et al. 2018a)For GEMMA mapping, we used 96 isolates with a total of 237,878 SNPs against the B. cinerea B05.10 genome(Atwell et al. 2018b) .
-We used haploid binary SNP calls with MAF > 0.20 and <20% missingness.
-We ran GEMMA once per phenotype, across 9,267 B cinerea gene expression profiles and 23,947 A. thaliana gene expression profiles.(Tabangin et al. 2009)
+As phenotype for the GWA, we used the z-scaled model-adjusted least square means of normalized gene counts obtained from a negative binomial generalized linear model (nbGLM) for both the A. thaliana and B. cinerea transcriptomes (Zhang et al. 2017; Zhang et al. 2019).
+GWA was implemented using a univariate linear mixed model in GEMMA (Zhou and Stephens 2012).
+GWA was performed using PLINK binary ped format files with a centered relatedness matrix calculated in Gemma.
+The relatedness matrix accounts for population structure among B. cinerea isolates.
+Individual SNP significances were extracted as P-values from the score test.
+We used haploid binary SNP calls with less than 10% missing values and the default 1% MAF was increased to 20%.
+The use of MAF> 0.20 should help to limit the false positive error given the population size (Tabangin et al. 2009).
+The mapping was based 96 isolates with a total of 237,878 SNPs mapped to the B. cinerea B05.10 genome (Atwell et al. 2018a).
+We ran GEMMA once per phenotype, across 9,267 B. cinerea gene expression profiles and 23,947 A. thaliana gene expression profiles.(Atwell et al. 2018b)